HarshitCode-02/DIGITAL-WATCH/README.md

+⌚ Digital Watch Application

+A sleek and functional Digital Watch application that displays the current time in real-time with high accuracy.
+The watch updates automatically every second and presents time in a clear HH:MM:SS format, offering a simple yet elegant user experience.

+This project demonstrates effective use of JavaScript date and time functions, setInterval, and DOM manipulation to build a real-time application.
+It’s ideal for understanding how live data updates work in front-end development.

+✨ Features

+Real-time clock updates

+Displays hours, minutes, and seconds

+Clean and responsive UI

+Lightweight and efficient

+🛠️ Tech Stack

+HTML

+CSS

+JavaScript

+This project is a great example of creating real-time web applications using vanilla JavaScript with a focus on simplicity and accuracy.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.